Lyn-liyuan/moonweb/README.md

 - **June 25, 2024**: Implement dynamic loading of model services.
 The model service can be an independent program.
 As long as it complies with the IPC communication specification, the service can be started through the /load model_id command on the web page.
 - **July 2, 2024**: Added qwen2 model, supported python as model service, and implemented Qwen/Qwen-7B-Instruct model service with python.
 - **July 4, 2024**: Implement the /unload command to stop the model service process.
 For example, enter /unload Qwen/Qwen2-1.5B-Instruct in the text box of the web interface to stop the corresponding model process.
+- **July 6, 2024**: To start the HTTP server using axum, you no longer need to use dx serve to start the server.
+Use the highlight.js library to add syntax highlighting functionality.

 **Contributing**